patrickmmartin/pith-writings/dao_of_scratch/article.md

 There is a learning curve on the road to learning to debug your project, and there are some useful built-ins, like message and comment notes.
-The coolest of which is though: `Good point 10: code blocks can be modified at runtime in the designer` - all versions allow blocks to be dragged in, then dragged out while the project is running.
+The coolest of which is though: `Good Point 4: code blocks can be modified at runtime in the designer` - all versions allow blocks to be dragged in, then dragged out while the project is running.